Basic Setup

 Additional component log levels:

-xtk_kadeck_loglevel_kafka— Apache Kafka client librariesxtk_kadeck_loglevel_netty— Netty networking
+xeotek_kadeck_loglevel_kafka— Apache Kafka client librariesxeotek_kadeck_loglevel_netty— Netty networking

 Available log levels: